shaefelinger/codepedia/src/VUE/events.md

 ### Triggering a method

-Often, we need to trigger more complex logic.
-In those situations, we can add a method name to fire when the event happens.
+add a method name to fire when the event happens.

 ```vue
 <button class="button" @click="addToCart">Add to Cart</button>
 ```

 add that method to our Vue app’s options object, like so:

-> expexts an Object, where you define methods

 ```js
 const app = Vue.createApp({